Project 1882

 Hens and roosters

 Through production-oriented breeding and lighting programs, hens have been modified to lay up to one egg per day until their bodies are no longer profitable.
-The millions of male chicks hatched in European egg factories each year are killed on their first day of life.
+The millions of male chicks hatched in European egg factory farms each year are killed on their first day of life.

 Read more